bayesian261/bayesian261/content/post/2023-09-26-data-science-in-health-care/index.en.md

 <img src="staticunnamed-chunk-13-1.png" width="1023.999552" style="display: block; margin: auto;" />
 {{% callout note %}}
-+ a greater percent of those died where diagnosed `HG glioma`
++ Many of those who died where diagnosed with `HG glioma`
 + lets see the values in the following table
 {{% /callout %}}